cleaniquecoders/eligify/docs/model-data-extraction.md

 # Model Data Extraction Guide

-The `ModelDataExtractor` class is responsible for transforming Laravel Eloquent models into flat arrays suitable for eligibility rule evaluation.
+The `Extractor` class is responsible for transforming Laravel Eloquent models into flat arrays suitable for eligibility rule evaluation.
 This guide helps you choose the right approach for your use case.

 ## Quick Decision Guide